TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-connenttojupyter.md

 <properties
-	pageTitle="Can't connect to Jupyter from my Notebook" description="Can't connect to Jupyter from my Notebook" infoBubbleText="Can't connect to Jupyter from my Notebook" service="microsoft.machinelearning"
+	pageTitle="Can't connect to Jupyter or VSCode from my Notebook" description="Can't connect to Jupyter or VSCode from my Notebook" infoBubbleText="Can't connect to Jupyter or VSCode from my Notebook" service="microsoft.machinelearning"
 	resource="machinelearning"
 	authors="abeomor"